dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Arguments

 - 'producer' is a Kafka producer handler.
-- 'timeout' indicates the blocking time for the producer.
+- 'timeout' is the your blocking time for the producer.

 ### 3.3 Consumer